cogneon/lernos-zettelkasten/en/src/2-1-Kata-3.md

 Step 1: the complete text excerpt from a source
-Step 2: underline or mark in bold the most important statements/sentences of the text Stage 3: From the underlined/bold marked the most important keywords Angemarkert that are important for the statement.
+Step 2: underline or mark in bold the most important statements/sentences of the text Stage 3: From the underlined/bold marked the most important keywords highligted that are important for the statement.
 Level 4: A summary in your own words
 Stage 5: Bounding